 These untouchable puss caterpillars:

-- are actually quite attractive with tear-drop shaped furry bodies of about 1 inch in length.
+- Are quite attractive with tear-drop shaped furry bodies of about 1 inch in length.

-- The caterpillar also may have bright orange line across its body.
+- The caterpillar also may have a bright orange line across its body.

 The adult moths:

-- is called a “flannel moth” because its fur-like coating that resembles flannel.
+- It is called a “flannel moth” because it's fur-like coating resembles flannel.